 This training after the adoption has been made gives the extra training needed to help with specific issues for the new handler.
 The dog will now begin specialized training for his new owner and new life.
 During this time period the new owner will also visit to start their one on one training.
 By the time the two weeks is up, both dog and owner will feel like one and so the transition from my home to your home will be easier.

 10 Sessions Private Training

 I am at the end of my email, texts and phone for the life of your dog.
 If you ever have a question please don’t hesitate to ask.
-This entire process takes 3 – 4 weeks before the pup is ready to move into the new home for you to continue to train with my guidance.
-When the pup moves in, it is now up to you to follow what I teach you when training your dog, we will continue to meet once a week and at the end of each session you will be given fun exercises to work with your dog.
+It will take an initial couple of weeks for your dog to stay overnight for training with me with you coming to work with him/her before the pup is ready.
+Each session you will be given fun exercises to work with your dog.
 Working your dog in this way will create the relationship needed for you both to become a working team.
 Don’t worry, we will work at your pace!

 Many parents who have kids with autism need a dog to act as an Anchor Dog, which acts as an anchor for children who have a tendency to dart away.

 I keep meaning to write you and tell you how wonderful Polly is doing.
 We love her so much.
 She is so sweet and so good with both girls, especially Emme.
 Emme was so ambivalent when she first met Polly and I was worried that she would never really warm up to her but she has changed so much in the past few months.
 Polly has never really been a “treat” dog and she won’t care to eat dog food if Elle or I offer her some in our hand.
 Emme has a game though, where she will bring her one piece of food at a time, from her bowl, and Polly will eat it out of her hand every time!
 It always makes Emme laugh and it is so sweet to watch.
 Emme will often go up and sit in her bed with her and pet her on her own or just lay really close next to her.
 I really love watching it.